SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(21).png" /]

-The **Manager** is not much different, with the exception that his constructor has to attach a **divident** property that is initially set to zero.
+The **Manager** is not much different, with the exception that his constructor has to attach a **dividend** property that is initially set to zero.

 His definition also needs to override the `getSalary()` function we added to the base class earlier, so it includes the bonus.

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(22).png" /]

-After we are done with the definitions of all object constructors, we need to wrap them in a revealing module for use by other parts of our program without polluting the global namespace, and to be submitted to the Judge:
+After we are done with the definitions of all object constructors, we need to wrap them in a revealing module for use by other parts of our program without polluting the global namespace, and to be submitted to Judge:

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(23).png" /]